iggy-rs/iggy-bench-dashboard/README.md

+# The source code has been moved to [Apache Iggy](https://github.com/apache/iggy/)

-# Apache Iggy Benchmarks Dashboard
+## Apache Iggy Benchmarks Dashboard

 A modern, high-performance benchmark results dashboard for Iggy, built with Rust.
 This application provides a responsive web interface for visualizing and analyzing benchmark results.